What Should I Know About a Careless Driving Ticket?

 carefully. responsibly. prudently. safely. cautiously.

-The offence of careless driving is a relatively vague yet broadly applicable charge.
+Legally, a careless driving charge is a vaguely defined and thus flexible and therefore applicable to a myriad of circumstances.
 Specifically, the offence of careless driving as within the Highway Traffic Act, R.S.O.
 1990, c.
 H.8 states:

 130 (1) Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway.